LesFerch/FolderThumbnailFix/README.md

 FolderThumbnailFix does not install any software.
 It simply replaces the icon mask icon in the file `C:\Windows\SystemResources\imageres.dll.mun` with a transparent icon.

+## Command line

+In addition to the GUI shown above, you can also change the folder icon mask from the command line.
+Use the `/install` argument to apply the transparent icon.
+Use the `/renove` argument to return to the half-cover icon.

 ## Credits

 [Resource Hacker](https://www.angusj.com/resourcehacker/) is used to replace the folder thumbnail mask icon.
 It's included in this package with the permission of the developer Angus Johnson.